Skip to main content

 Timetable Redesign for Smart Capacity Management

-To meet this challenge, the TTR project team - consisting of experts from the market, timetables, operations, IT and legal fields, recruited from all stakeholders (RUs, IMs, supporting companies) - sought the views of the market.
+To meet this challenge, a TTR project team - consisting of experts from the market, timetables, operations, IT and legal fields, recruited from all stakeholders (RUs, IMs, supporting companies) throughout Europe - sought the views of the market.
 The market expressed the following needs:

 Based on this input, the infrastructure managers and the railway undertakings then started to define the possible approaches.
 After several years of planning within the framework of the TTR project, the timetable finally took the form of an innovative and market-oriented process, based on pre-planning and on processes adapted to the needs of different market segments.